byliutao/GrabCut/README.md

 not enough to make up for the penalty of discontinuity.
 Such situation will appear if the fgd haves a larger amount of similar pixels than the bgd does.
 ![4.png](data%2Fother_img%2F4.png)

+## What if we change the GMM model to HC(histogram-based contrast) model
+Firstly the pixel distribution model will only influence the R(A) part of the energy function.
+So it have no difference on the boundray function, which is to say that the minimum cut will still keep the pixel's continuity as much as possible.

 ## How to use the project
 ### install opencv